revbayes/revbayes.github.io/tutorials/chromo/index.md

 ![]( figures/simmap.png)
-> An example of stochastic character mapping applied to chromosome number evolution using ‘RevBayes‘.
+> An example of stochastic character mapping applied to chromosome number evolution using RevBayes.
 Shown is the marginal maximum a posteriori chromosome evolution history of *Aristolochia* using the simple ChromEvol analysis from Section [sec:chromo_basic_analysis].

-We have already shown how to sample ancestral states above, and here we show the few extra lines of ‘Rev‘ code needed to sample stochastic character maps.
+We have already shown how to sample ancestral states above, and here we show the few extra lines of `Rev` code needed to sample stochastic character maps.
 Stochastic character maps are drawn during the MCMC, so we need to include the `mnStochasticCharacterMap` monitor.